-Kim Hanson--member of Holt’s board of directors, a Holt adoptee and adoptive parent
+Kim Hanson-- former member of Holt’s board of directors, a Holt adoptee and adoptive parent

 |Kim Hanson as a young girl in Korea